 A warning sign, or precursor, of heart failure in your dog or cat is an enlarged heart.
 This is due to the fact that because of some sort of damage to the heart muscle it has to work harder and as a result the heart muscle thickens to compensate for the extra work.
 However, this is just a stopgap measure and if what is contributing to your animal's heart disease is not controlled, over time the heart muscle will get weaker and chronic heart failure will result in your dog or cat.

-Reversal of the diagnosis of heart failure may or may not be possible depending on the cause.
+Reversal of the diagnosis of heart failure may or may not be possible depending on the cause and the severity of the condition.
 If the heart valves have been damaged by some cause then reversal would not be possible.
-However, if a diagnosis of heart failure in your dog or cat is the result of poor diet or a separate underlying health complaint then reversal of the condition may be possible.
+However, if a diagnosis is made of a heart condition in your dog or cat, and is the result of poor diet or a separate underlying health complaint then reversal of the condition may be possible.
 Regardless of the cause, most cases of heart disease, even CHF, will be addressed in a similar manner.
 Nutrients that can help to strengthen the heart muscle should be provided along with herbs that can help the heart to function more efficiently.
 In addition, there are herbs such as dandelion and nettle leaf that can help to balance fluid levels in the body should they begin to accumulate.
 If the condition progresses to congestive heart failure medications can be used when needed for the dog or cat’s quality of life.

 Unfortunately, heart failure is becoming more and more common in our pets.
 In our experience this is primarily a result of two things.
 The first is the increase in the use of low-protein, or poor-quality protein, pet foods.
 These kibble diets do not provide the proper amount of high-quality protein OR they provide protein sources that have inadequate, or incomplete, amino acid profiles.
 A good example of an incomplete protein added to pet foods would be pea protein and, much worse, is a poor-quality protein source called hydrolized chicken meal that can be comprised primarily of chicken feathers!
 Secondly, with the increase in the use of pharmaceutical drugs for animals and the use of topical flea and tick pesticides, comes the potentially serious side-effects.
 These side-effects can include changes in the heart and/or heart rhythm, and subsequent damage to your dog or cat's heart valves resulting in chronic heart failure.

-Heart failure life expectancy is closely related to the cause of the diagnosis.
+Heart failure life expectancy is closely related to the cause/severity of the diagnosis.
 If the cause of your dog or cat’s heart failure is a damaged valve, this will eventually progress to congestive heart failure.
-If this is the case, with the proper treatment, congestive heart failure life expectancy for dogs and cats can be a number of years after diagnosis with a good quality of life.
-On the other hand, if the heart failure diagnosis is the result of a poor diet or a thyroid issue, then your dog or cat's diagnosis may be able to be reversed, and not progress to CHF, with the proper diet and supplement regimen so your pet can live out his normal lifespan.
+On the other hand, if the diagnosis is heart disease or a heart "condition" and is the result of a poor diet or a thyroid issue, then your dog or cat's diagnosis may be able to be reversed, or efficiently managed, with the proper diet and supplement regimen, and not progress to CHF.